wendikristine/documentation-template/using-the-hpc/how-to-use/prerequisites.md

 # Prerequisites

-To properly utilize HPC Condos, you will need a couple of utilities loaded on your local machine.
+To properly utilize the HPC, you will need a couple of utilities loaded on your local machine.
 These utilities are free and widely used for this type of application.

 * Required: **SSH client**
 * Recommended: **Bash terminal**